John R. Bender: Later career

-After his career at Tennessee, Bender served as a physical education instructor at the University of Houston.
-During this time, Bender also coached a volunteer football squad of students for the school.
+Bender served as a physical education instructor at the University of Houston during the 1927–28 academic year.
+During this time, he also coached a volunteer football squad of students for the school.
 He suggested they be named the Cougars after one of his former teams, Washington State later adopted the mascot and nickname.
 In turn, the college's newspaper, The Cougar, followed suit when choosing its name.
 The university's athletics teams remain known as the Houston Cougars today.